Consulting and Collaborative Research

 Staff Research Interests

-Current research interests of the RDC/BRC staff include clinical predictive models, survey design, geographic and spatial analyses, diagnostic tests, treatment variability and the heterogeneity of treatment effect.
+Current research interests of the BERD Center staff include clinical predictive models, survey design, geographic and spatial analyses, diagnostic tests, treatment variability and the heterogeneity of treatment effect.
 Other interests include health-related quality of life, research in minority populations and analysis of community data, cognition, nutrition and teaching methods for biostatistics in medical settings.
-The RDC/BRC staff also provides statistical and computational instruction and mentoring to students in the Clinical and Translational Science (CTS) program within the Tufts University Sackler School of Graduate Biomedical Sciences.
+The BERD Center staff also provide statistical and computational instruction and mentoring to students in the Clinical and Translational Science (CTS) program within the Tufts University Sackler School of Graduate Biomedical Sciences.

 View our bios and contact information.